-First thing’s first, let’s examine what does “fixed term” mean?
-The term “fixed-term contract” means a short term contract for a specific period of time.
+First thing’s first, let’s examine what “fixed term” means.
+The term “fixed-term contract” means a short-term contract for a specific period of time.
 This type of fixed contract can be used for temporary or seasonal workers, usually due to decreased demand during other parts of the year.
 Unless renewed, a fixed-term contract will expire by a predetermined end date.

 While other countries may have more restrictions, labour laws do not limit the duration of a fixed-term employment contract or the circumstances under which it can be offered.
-Though is not regulated, these contracts typically last between one and three years.
+Though are not regulated, these contracts typically last between one and three years.

 What are some positions which require a fixed-term contract?

 Fixed-term employment is ideal for temporary positions such as:

 Project work – If a business is in need of specific skills to complete a project but will no longer require a specialist when the project is complete.

 Seasonal work – When a business requires more employees during a high season.
 This may be around the winter holidays for retail stores or summer holidays for hotels.